George W. Bush Criticizes Afghanistan Withdrawal: Fears for Women, Girls

 — Breitbart News (@BreitbartNews) November 25, 2020

+In his first year as president, Bush launched the war in Afghanistan in the wake of the 9/11 attacks to topple the Taliban-run government and target al-Qaeda.
+It became America’s longest engagement.

+More than 2,400 U.S. troops died and more than 20,000 were wounded during the 20 years of war there that cost taxpayers more than $2 trillion, according to the Cost of War Project.

-The withdrawal of U.S. and NATO troops set in motion earlier this year by current President Joe Biden is now nearing completion.
+The withdrawal of U.S. and NATO troops set in motion earlier this year by Biden is now nearing completion.
 Taliban fighters have been surging through district after district, taking control of large swaths of the country as well as seizing border control points.

 The Biden Pentagon indicated recently it may depart from the Trump administration’s peace agreement with the Taliban and leave 2,500 U.S. forces in Afghanistan beyond a negotiated drawdown date of May. https://t.co/SBnQ3x1f6X